richardeschloss/nuxt-stories/README.md

 1. Static deploys running off the `http-server` node module work perfectly!
 2. Github and Gitlab can host the app ok, but can't seem handle the routing correctly (my guess is it treats "." prefixed files as hidden?).
 Routing works pretty well on Netlify the best.
 However, you have to navigate to the _app_ first and then route to the ".stories" routes.
 My guess is they also treat the ".stories" folder as hidden, because when I try to download the artifacts I upload, it doesn't include the .stories :(.
 All this means is that while you can easily navigate to your .stories _through_ the app, it means you can't navigate directly to the "/.stories" route in your browser's URL box and can't click browser refresh button :(.
 However, based on how the stories routing works, there shouldn't ever be a need to click browser refresh (hopefully!); ideally, components would send AJAX requests to refresh their data. (if there's a better static hosting solution, I'm all ears!)
+--> OK UPDATE 11/01/2019: when in doubt, just see the `gh-pages`.
+The config used there is what was used to create the pages at nuxt-stories.netlify.com.
+There, it defintely seemed that changing ".stories" to "stories" unhid the files and allowed for easier redirecting / refreshing.
+Just remember to use good names for the "stories" routes to avoid conflicting with any pages routes that might also be named "stories".

 - I think I can do better with the sidebar navigation.
 It currently only auto-generates for 2 levels of stories.
 Not sure how clean it can be when the depth gets insanely large though :/.
 - May want to have a nuxt-stories store in Vuex, that's only enabled when the buildModule is being used.
 Not sure yet.